Why Your Organisation Can’t Decide

 2. The Description Never Arrived

-The phase has named the ways this goes wrong.
+These articles have named the ways this goes wrong.
 The language is split: the domain expert, the strategy deck, and the running system use three different vocabularies for the same thing, and the translation between them is where meaning leaks out.
 The uncertainty is mistyped: a decision exposed to consequential, fat-tailed risk is handled with the confident machinery built for thin, well-behaved risk, because no one established which kind they were in.
 The model behind the decision is invisible: it lives in someone’s head, unchallengeable because it was never made explicit enough to challenge.
 Each of these is a failure of description, and none of them announces itself.
 The room feels well-informed.
 It is well-supplied with confident accounts, which is a different thing.

 3. The Structure Already Chose